 Lion Brand Yarn is a popular yarn brand that offers a wide range of quality yarns for knitters and crocheters.
 The company has been in business since 1878 and offers a variety of natural fibers, including wool, cotton, and bamboo, as well as synthetic options like acrylic.
 Lion Brand Yarns are available in a wide range of colors, sizes, and styles to suit any project.

 They are known for their softness, durability, and easy-care properties.
 The company's yarns are available in a wide variety of weights, from light DK to chunky Bulky.
-Lion Brand also offers a range of specialty yarns, including baby yarn, lace weight yarn, and fun novelty yarns.
+Lion Brand also offers a range of specialty yarns, including Pound of Love baby colors yarn, lace weight yarn, and fun novelty yarns.
 In addition to their regular line of yarns, the brand also has limited edition options and yarns at deep discounts.

 Common Questions about Arm Knitting Yarn